markkolich/spray-servlet-webapp/README.md

 To clone and build this project, you must have <a href="http://www.scala-sbt.org/release/docs/Getting-Started/Setup">SBT installed and configured on your computer</a>.

-To run, clone the repository.
+To start, clone the repository.

     #~> git clone git://github.com/markkolich/spray-servlet-webapp.git

-Run SBT from within your newly cloned *spray-servlet-webapp* directory.
+Run `sbt` from within your newly cloned *spray-servlet-webapp* directory.

     #~> cd spray-servlet-webapp
     #~/spray-servlet-webapp> sbt